-Convening and Appointment of Hearing Panel
+Convening and Appointment of Hearing Officer

-After receiving the Investigating Officer's report, the Title IX Coordinator or Deputy Coordinator will convene a Hearing Panel, that has received proper training consistent with this policy.
+At the conclusion of the Investigating Officer's investigation, the Title IX Coordinator or Deputy Coordinator will convene a hearing officer who has received proper training consistent with this policy.

-Notice of Appointment of Hearing Panel
+Notice of Appointment of Hearing Officer

-After the Hearing Panel is appointed, a written notice will be promptly transmitted to the parties notifying them of the deadline for the parties to submit any written response to the investigation report; setting a date and time for the hearing; and providing a copy of the University's Hearing Procedures.
+After the Hearing Officer is appointed, a written notice will be promptly transmitted to the parties notifying them of the hearing officer's appointment; setting a deadline for the parties to submit any written response to the investigation report; setting a date and time for the hearing; and providing a copy of the University's Hearing Procedures.